-Next, we study the dependence of accuracy on the amplitude.
+Next, we investigate the dependence of the accuracy on the amplitude.
 For a fixed group number (5, 1, 1), we change the upper bound of the amplitudes.
 The main objective is to understand whether the achievement of the shorter annealing time is due to the large amplitude of the Hamiltonian.
 We study three upper bounds: 1, 10, and 100.
 The obtained energy as a function of the annealing time is shown in Fig. 4.
-For the case of the amplitude with a bound of 1, the energy decreases smoothly from the Hartree-Fock energy to the exact energy.
-The time to chemical accuracy is $T{\rm CA} \simeq 1.1$ .
+For the case of the amplitude with a bound of 1, the energy decreases smoothly from the Hartree-Fock energy to the exact energy with a time to chemical accuracy of $T{\rm CA} \simeq 1.1$ .
 On the other hand, the obtained energies for the cases of amplitudes bounded by 10 and 100 are the same, and they suddenly drop from the Hartree-Fock energy to the exact energy at $T{\rm CA} \simeq 0.2$ .
-This shows that the optimal schedule functions are within the range of $\pm 10$ for the entire $t \in [0, T]$ and an increase in the bound does not improve the performance.
+This shows that the optimal schedule functions are within the range of $\pm 10$ for the entire $t \in [0,T]$ and an increase in the bound does not improve the performance.
 Notice that since we set boundary conditions for the amplitudes at t = 0 and T, for a given set of group numbers, one cannot simply rescale the Hamiltonian to shorten the annealing time.

 FIG. 4.
-Obtained energy E as a function of the annealing time T. The dotted green line, and the solid light-blue, dotted yellow, and solid blue lines are the results of standard ASP, and VSQE with (S, I, F) = (5, 1, 1) and the amplitudes bounded by 1, 10, and 100, respectively.
+Obtained energy E as a function of the annealing time T. The dotted green line is the result obtained from standard ASP, and the solid light-blue, dotted yellow, and solid-blue lines are the results of VSQS with (S, I, F) = (5, 1, 1) and the amplitudes bounded by 1, 10, and 100, respectively.
+The yellow line for the amplitude 10 overlaps almost exactly with the blue line for the amplitude 100.

-The required annealing time changes as the nuclear separation distance changes. $T{\rm CA}$ for various nuclear separation distances is shown in Fig. 5.
-For standard ASP, $T{\rm CA}$ tends to increase as the distance increases.
-The same feature is observed in [52]. $T{\rm CA}$ decreases between d = 1.8 Å and 3 Å. As explained in the Appendix, the obtained energies show some oscillation as a function of the annealing time T. This indicates that the annealing process uses non-adiabatic transitions to reach accurate results in a shorter time than expected from the adiabatic condition.
-See, for instance, [58-61].
+The required annealing time to achieve chemical accuracy changes as the nuclear separation distance changes.
+The $T{\rm CA}$ for various nuclear separation distances is shown in Fig. 5.
+For standard ASP, $T{\rm CA}$ tends to increase as the nuclear separation distance increases.
+The same feature is observed in [55]. $T{\rm CA}$ decreases between $d=1.8~{\rm \AA}$ and 3 ${\rm \mathring{A}}$ .
+As explained in the Appendix, the obtained energies show some oscillation as a function of the annealing time T. This suggests that the annealing process uses non-adiabatic transitions to reach accurate results in a shorter time than would otherwise be expected from the adiabatic condition.
+See, for instance, [61-64].
 In the case of VSQS, $T{\rm CA}$ has a different dependence on d compared to the standard ASP case.
-It takes the maximum values between d = 2.8 and 3.0 for (2,1,1) with $T{CA} \simeq 0.7$ , whereas they are between d = 2.8 and 3.6 for (5,1,1) and (5,2,4) with $T{\rm CA} \simeq 0.32$ . $T{\rm CA}$ is small for standard ASP for these distances due to the non-adiabatic transitions.
+It takes the maximum values between d=2.8 and 3.0 for (2,1,1) with $T{\rm CA}\simeq 0.7$ , whereas they are between d=2.8 and 3.6 for (5,1,1) and (5,2,4) with $T{\rm CA}\simeq 0.32$ .
+Comparatively, the $T{\rm CA}$ is small for standard ASP at these distances due to the non-adiabatic transitions.

 FIG. 5.
-Time to chemical accuracy for H2.
-The dotted green line, and the solid light-blue, dotted yellow, and solid blue lines are the results of standard ASP, and VSQE with (S, I, F) = (2, 1, 1), (5, 1, 1), and (5, 2, 4), respectively.
+Time to chemical accuracy for $H_2$ .
+The dotted green line is the result of standard ASP, while the solid light-blue, dotted yellow, and solid dark-blue lines are the results of VSQS with (S, I, F) = (2, 1, 1), (5, 1, 1), and (5, 2, 4), respectively.